Idasile/bhameyie.github.io/_posts/2017-04-27-microservices-isolation-patterns.md

 Some of the desired feature we want to implement are as follows:

-1. a Biker Karma needs to be recomputed whenever a user writes a comment and that the point varies based on whether or not the post being commented was that of a friend.
+1. a Biker Karma needs to be recomputed whenever a user writes a comment.
+The karma score would vary based on whether or not the post being commented was that of a friend.
 1. a Biker Karma needs to be recomputed whenever a user likes a Biky Post
-1. users with a karma value less than -50 must receive an e-mail saying their account is temporarily disabled and are not allowed to post comments or bikies until an semi-automated of their activities is reviewed to detect fraud of ToS breaches.
+1. users with a karma score less than -50 must receive an e-mail saying their account is temporarily disabled and are not allowed to post comments or bikies until a semi-automated validation of their activities is performed to ensure they did not breach the Terms of Service (ToS).
-1. users can limit comments on a Biky Post to their friends only.
-Users can make that selection globally on their account privacy settings and on a post by post basis.
+1. users can limit comments on their Bikies to their friends only.
+Users can make that selection globally on their account privacy settings or on a post by post basis.

-How would we go about implementing them knowing that some of the information needed for each item is dispersed across bounded contexts?
+How would we go about implementing these features knowing that some of the information needed for each of them is dispersed across bounded contexts?

 [Let's explore the first pattern]({% post_url 2017-04-27-microservices-isolation-patterns-rest-and-rpc %})